 Super Earth: a planet larger than Earth, generally between 1.4 and 2.8 times the size of our planet.
-9.5

-Transit: when one astronomical object moves in front of another.
-9.5 to the object from two different vantage points where we can calculate the properties of the triangle they make and thus the distance to the object. $\underline{9.2}$
+9.5 to the object from two different vantage points where we can calculate the properties of the triangle they make and thus the distance to the object.
+9.2